About Cow’s Milk

 intolerance

-It is important to know the difference between lactose intolerance and CMPA, as they have different causes, treatments and onsets.
+It is important to know the difference between lactose intolerance and Cow's Milk Protein Allergy, as they have different causes, treatments and onsets.

 Learn more about the difference Arrow